ACID - Air Cargo Incident Data

 Better data for better decisions

-Part of Simplifying the Business Cargo (StB Cargo), the ACID project aims at building an Air Cargo Incident Database of de-identified airline incident reports which would offer a secure environment for airlines and ground handlers to pool safety and operations information, supporting a proactive data-driven approach for advanced trend analysis, predictive risk mitigation and improvement programs.
+Part of Simplifying the Business Cargo (StB Cargo), the Air Cargo Incident Data (ACID) project aims to collect and report on de-identified airline incident reports which would offer a secure environment for airlines and ground handlers to pool safety and operations information, supporting a proactive data-driven approach for advanced trend analysis, predictive risk mitigation and improvement programs.

 The air cargo industry has been looking to IATA to establish some form of industry incident tracking mechanism to record and develop intelligence on incidents related to: lithium batteries, other dangerous goods, general cargo, and ULD’s.

-Such a database would enable IATA to see which areas need our attention, as well as track if incidents reduce following campaigns and actions by IATA, ICAO, and others
+This kind of insight would enable IATA and the industry to see which areas need attention, as well as track if incidents reduce following campaigns and actions by IATA, ICAO, and others

 Not re-inventing the wheel